 But the pro is that you get to relax and the process is hassle-free and you have the liberty of leaving the worry to your stylist after specifying the color you desire.

-The choice of Salon and Color are probably the only decisions you will have to make if you plan to dye your hair Mahogany in a salon.
+The choice of Salon and Color is probably the only decision you will have to make if you plan to dye your hair Mahogany in a salon.

 Popular Mahogany Hair Colors

 There is a wide range of hues in the shade of Mahogany which is obtained by altering the amounts of red, brown and purple.
 They vary from light to deep Mahogany with many shades in between.
 Some of them are:

 This is an excellent choice for brunettes who want to enhance their prevailing brown shade with a hint of Mahogany.
 Chocolate Mahogany is a warm and rich shade.

 You can also add golden highlights to this shade.
 This hue is perfect for colder seasons.
 The blend of chocolate and mahogany can be amplified if you show it off in luxurious loose waves.